visit-dav/visit/src/doc/using_visit/MakingItPretty/Color_tables.rst

 list and then click the **Delete** button.
 You can delete all color tables except for the last color table.
 VisIt makes no distinction between built-in color tables and user-defined color tables so any color table can be deleted.
-When you delete a color table, the active color table is set to the color table that comes first in the list.
+When you delete a color table, the default color table is set to the color table that comes first in the list.
 If a color table is in use when it is deleted, plots that used the deleted color table will use the default color table from that point on.